 Web Analytics

-Knowledge, Information, and Data
+Core Concepts: Knowledge, Information, and Data

-Starting at the bottom of the pyramid, data is a string of numbers, whereas information provides structure and context to numbers as words.
+Data is a string of numbers, whereas information provides structure and context to numbers as words.
 Knowledge goes even further.
 Knowledge is actionable, applied information — the expertise or know-how that allows someone to make sense out of the information and be able to do something with it.

 In addition, there are two types of knowledge: